 - 3.1 COVID-19 is likely to have a profound and long-lasting impact on the health and wellbeing of the people of Essex.
-The Health and Wellbeing Board (HWB) have clear existing priorities and strategy with focus on mental health, wider determinates, lifestyles and older people and people with disabilities underlined by and all age approach.
-It is suggested that these priorities remain apposite, but the range of actions to deliver agreed improvements may need to be revised. - 3.2 Age is the single biggest risk factor of serious illness from COVID-19, but we know the existing inequalities prevalent before COVID have been amplified. - 3.3 COVID-19 deaths disproportionately occur in the elderly, male, and BAME populations.
+The Board have clear existing priorities and strategy with focus on mental health, wider determinates, lifestyles and older people and people with disabilities underlined by and all age approach.
+It is suggested that these priorities remain apposite, but the range of actions requires under the Board to deliver agreed improvements may need to be revised, and as we move through the different stages of recovery, a greater commitment and oversight by the Board to collectively shape and measure the impact of these actions on health and life expectancy. - 3.2 Age is the single biggest risk factor of serious illness from COVID-19, but we know the existing inequalities prevalent before COVID have been amplified. - 3.3 COVID-19 deaths disproportionately occur in the elderly, male, and BAME populations.
 Ethnicity is unlikely to be the sole cause for these deaths.
 Ethnicity has strong links to the wider determinants of health employment & the types of work available, quality of housing, and financial security.
-These socioeconomic factors may have an influence in driving the higher number of BAME deaths - 3.4 COVID-19 has had a proportionally higher impact on the country's most deprived areas vs the least deprived.
+These socioeconomic factors may have an influence in driving the higher number of BAME deaths - 3.4 COVID-19 has had a proportionally higher impact on the countries most deprived areas vs the least deprived.
 The age-standardised mortality rate of deaths involving COVID-19 in the most deprived areas of England was 55.1 deaths per 100,000 population compared with 25.3 deaths per 100,000 population in the least deprived areas.
 On average, there are 36.2 deaths involving COVID-19 per 100,000 people in England and Wales. - 3.5 As more people become unemployed the economic effects will transmit from vulnerable businesses to vulnerable households and have a further knock-on effect on public services and people's health and wellbeing.
-Considering the most significant structural factors affecting deprivation before COVID-19 was income and employment, the potential for further decline is substantial.5
+Considering the